skroon/depthfirstlearning.com/_posts/2020-03-31-VI-with-NFs.markdown

 # 5 Normalizing Flows

 **Synopsis**: There are various approaches to probabilistic modelling of complex phenomena.
-In the previous weeks, we have considered *variational inference for directed graphical models with latent variables*.
+In the previous parts, we have considered *variational inference for directed graphical models with latent variables*.
 These models postulate meaningful latent variables and are amenable to ancestral sampling once we have fit the required conditional distributions, but a challenge for this approach is that the posterior distribution of latent variables may exhibit complex dependencies, which may not be well modeled by the variational family.
-This week, we consider a different approach to probabilistic modelling which dispenses with the latent variables, and directly models the *data density as a sequence of parameterized invertible transformations* starting from a (simple) base density.
+In this part, we consider a different approach to probabilistic modelling which dispenses with the latent variables, and directly models the *data density as a sequence of parameterized invertible transformations* starting from a (simple) base density.
 Such a sequence of transformations (from a complicated to a simple density) is called a *normalizing flow*.
 A key aspect of this approach is to ensure that applying the transformations and obtaining their gradients are *computationally efficient* to allow efficient training and sampling.
 Thus, normalizing flows in the machine learning literature usually refers to an approach to parameterizing a fairly complex distribution as a sequential transformation of a simple one with some attractive computation properties.
-In the setting we consider this week, a *single* flow is fitted directly to the (often high-dimensional) data.
+In the setting we consider here, a *single* flow is fitted directly to the (often high-dimensional) data.
 The next section will combine these modelling approaches by using normalizing flows to refine the posteriors in amortized VI.

 **Objectives**: